George

 Leather

-helmet of natural grain believed to have been worn
+helmet of natural grain believed to have

 by Fireman